I do not choose to celebrate Christmas, but as an American it’s hard not to. Christmas is now as much a secular holiday as a Christian one.

 Again, Jesus said, “But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.”
 The sentiment here would also be much applauded by a Taoist, though I think a Taoist might interpret it a little differently than is typically done by a Christian.
 A Christian might applaud the strength of virtue it takes to show love to a person considered an enemy.

 The Taoist, on the other hand, would recognize that it is only attachment to our own field of action that makes us consider anyone an enemy.
 The enemy is one who threatens that to which we are attached: no attachment, no enemy.
 So the Taoist might say.
-“Love your enemies and pray for them that you might learn the nature of your attachment that has made of you an enemy-creating fool.”
-Considering that it is actually impossible to love your enemies – you can only truly love by overcoming enmity itself, which is to say by ceasing to find in others any reason for enmity – the Taoist interpretation might actually be closer than the traditional Christian interpretation to what Jesus was trying to get at here.
+“Love your enemies and pray for them that you might learn the nature of your attachment.”
+I’m not sure it is possible to “love your enemies” – but you can overcome the attachments that result in your having enemies.
+Perhaps the Taoist interpretation of “love your enemies” is closer to the spirit of Jesus than the traditional Christian interpretation.

 Good Will Towards All